 Getting a styled shoot published can be a bit tricky.
 The whole process can be a bit overwhelming and there’s a lot to consider when choosing which publication to submit to.
 Today we have Alexa of Alexa Kay Events sharing with us her tips on how to go about getting a styled shoot published.
 Are you wondering how you can get ready for a styled shoot?
 Check out our Styled Shoot Workbook here.

-Getting A Styled Shoot Published
+Getting a Styled Shoot Published

 To wedding industry professionals, styled shoots and styled shoot publications are very important.
 Not only do they give us a chance to express our creativity and showcase inspiration, but they are also awesome networking opportunities.
 From the benefits, to the design process and getting published, you can find all the details of what I do in this post!